harveybarnhard/smoov/README.md

 to downright ugly code, and downright ugly maps.
 This package enables **s**imple **m**apping **o**f **o**ur **v**icinities.

-For mapping purposes, this package relies heavily upon `ggplot2` while the actual downloading of shapefiles is facilitated by the package `tigris`.
+For mapping purposes, this package relies heavily upon ggplot2 and sf, while the actual downloading of shapefiles is facilitated by the package `tigris`.

 # Example